Keyboard shortcuts

 • cache (String) – Override the cache file path used for the FFMS2 index.

-• fps (Rational) – Override the source frame rate when the file does not provide a usable one.
+• fps (Rational) – Override the source frame rate used for output timing and VFR detection; required when the file does not provide a usable one.

-• format (String, default: "yuv420p8") – Select the output pixel format from the FFMS2 source() pixel format subset.
+• format (String, default: omitted/native) – Select the output pixel format from the FFMS2 source() pixel format subset.
+When omitted, PixelFlow preserves the detected native source format if it maps to that subset.
+If the native format is unsupported, pass format to request conversion to a supported format.

 • track (Int) – Select a specific zero-based video track; when omitted, PixelFlow uses the first indexed video track.